 Other Health Complications from Broken Bones

 Many injuries sustained due to someone else’s negligence result in broken bones.
-Given the circumstances behind many of these injuries, these bone fractures can often prove relatively serious, especially when the broken bone causes other damage to a person’s body.
+These bone fractures can often prove relatively serious, given the circumstances behind many of these injuries.
+This is especially true when the broken bone causes other damage to a person’s body.
 As a result, a person may need extensive medical care to repair the damage done to their body.
 When additional care is needed due to additional complications from a fracture, this can drastically raise overall treatment and recovery needs.
+Call us today if you are suffering additional health complications from broken bones.

-If you’ve sustained an injury because of another person’s negligent or reckless conduct, you may be entitled to pursue financial compensation for the cost of your medical bills, out-of-pocket expenses, and even wages you lost during recovery.
-For a free consultation regarding your options in moving forward with a lawsuit, contact a New York City personal injury attorney of Hach & Rose, LLP, at (212) 779-0057 today.
+If you’ve sustained an injury because of another person’s negligent or reckless conduct, you may be entitled to pursue financial compensation.
+That includes the cost of your medical bills, out-of-pocket expenses, and even wages you lost during recovery.
+For a free consultation regarding your options in moving forward with a lawsuit, contact a New York City personal injury attorney of Hach & Rose, LLP at (212) 779-0057 today.

 Injuries Related to Broken Bones